chiaratardioli/aws-restart-journey/Labs/ Serverless and Containers/Lab1-AWS_Lambda.md

 These inputs allow the Lambda function to securely connect to the database dynamically.

 6. In the Configuring setting, I edit the VPC network settings for the function:
-- VPC: option with Cafe VPC as the Name.
+- VPC: option with Cafe VPC as the Name
-- Subnets: option with Cafe Public Subnet 1 as the Name.
+- Subnets: option with Cafe Public Subnet 1 as the Name
-- Security groups: option with CafeSecurityGroup as the Name.
+- Security groups: option with CafeSecurityGroup as the Name

 ## Task 3: Testing the data extractor Lambda function